top of page

 -Soundgarden

 Calcrete is not a caprock.
 Thick pedogenic calcrete is intrinsically related to the presence of a valley.
 Calcrete forms in stable, lowland settings where vigorous evapotranspiration occurs.
 Resistant calcretes, once formed, persist and often define remnant geomorphic surfaces that are later incised and dissected.
-Calcrete that today occupies an elevated position in the landscape (caprock) likely formed as a lowland soil - a crust on sediments of an floodplain or gently-sloping alluvial fan.
+Calcrete that today occupies an elevated position in the landscape (caprock) likely formed as a lowland soil - a crust on sediments of a floodplain or gently-sloping alluvial fan.

 Abstract